 How many of the internet providers in Ireland have limits on their “unlimited” broadband?

 In October 2018 we checked the main broadband providers terms and conditions and fair usage policies to see what limits or restrictions were in place on their “unlimited broadband” .

-We found that Sky and Virgin Media were the only ones that said they had no limits and that “unlimited means unlimited” .
+We found that Sky and Virgin Media were the only ones that confirmed they really had no limits and that “unlimited means unlimited” .

-To be fair – that is a big number and it would be hard to see anyone exceeding that unless they were downloading films constatntly.
+To be fair – that is a big number and it would be hard to see anyone exceeding that unless they were downloading films constantly.